Monoidal Hom-Hopf algebras: The Hom-construction

+\begin{remark}\relabel{Homadditivity} Let $\Cc$ be an additive category.
+It is easy to see that both ${\Hh}(\Cc)$ and $\widetilde{\Hh}(\Cc)$ are additive as well. \end{remark}

-Since the functor $(F,\varphi_0,\varphi_2)$ from \prref{1.7} is a strongly monoidal isomorphism of monoidal categories, we obtain a category isomorphism between the category of algebras in $\Hh(\Cc)$ and the category of algebras in $\widetilde{\Hh}(\Cc)$.
+\prref{1.8} allows us to characterize algebras and coalgebras in the category $\widetilde{\Hh}(\Cc)$.
+These descriptions will be very useful in the following Section. \\Since the functor $(F,\varphi_0,\varphi_2)$ from \prref{1.7} is a strong monoidal isomorphism of monoidal categories, we obtain a category isomorphism between the category of algebras in $\Hh(\Cc)$ and the category of algebras in $\widetilde{\Hh}(\Cc)$.
 Algebras in $\Hh(\Cc)$ are easy to describe: they are of the form $(A,\alpha)$, where $A$ is an algebra in $\Cc$ and $\alpha:\ A\to A$ is an algebra automorphism.